 A significant number of ATV trails do not allow you to ride machines that are more than 50 inches wide.

 If you ignore the regulations and ride an ATV wider than 50 inches, you do not only risk getting fined if you get caught.
 You may not even fit in the first place.
-The gates and bridges on such trails will often be built with the 50 inch limit in mind so that wider vehicles won’t fit.
+The gates and bridges on such trails will often be built with the 50-inch limit in mind so that wider vehicles won’t fit.

-When transporting the ATV in a trailer or truck bed
+When Transporting the ATV in a Trailer or Truck-Bed

 That’s why it’s always a good idea to measure how wide of an ATV you can fit before you purchase these upgrades if you may end up having to upgrade your means of transport as well.